 Earth Element

 What, friends, is the earth element?
 The earth element can be internal or external.
 What is the internal earth element?
-It is anything hard, solid, and clung to within the body, such as hair, body hair, nails, teeth, skin, flesh, sinews, bones, bone marrow, kidneys, heart, liver, membranes, spleen, lungs, intestines, mesentery, stomach, and feces, or anything else that is internally hard, solid, and clung to.
-This is referred to as the internal earth element.
-Both the internal and external earth elements are simply the earth element.
-It should be seen with correct wisdom as it truly is: 'This is not mine, I am not this, this is not my self.'
-By viewing it in this way, one becomes disenchanted with the earth element, and the mind becomes dispassionate towards it.
+It is anything internally, belonging to oneself, that is solid, solidified, and clung to, that is, hair of the head, body hair, nails, teeth, skin, flesh, sinews, bones, bone marrow, kidneys, heart, liver, |membranes::pleura [kilomaka]|, spleen, lungs, intestines, mesentery, contents of the stomach, feces, or whatever else internally, belonging to oneself, is solid, solidified, and clung to — this is called the internal earth element.
+Both the internal earth element and the external earth element are simply the earth element.
+It should be seen with proper wisdom as it truly is: ‘This is not mine, this I am not, this is not my self.’
+Having seen it thus with proper wisdom, one becomes disenchanted with the earth element, and the mind becomes |dispassionate::detached [virājeti]| towards the earth element.

 Now, if others treat that bhikkhu with actions that are unwished for, undesired, and disagreeable, through contact with fists, clods, sticks, or knives, he understands thus: This body is subject to contact with fists, clods, sticks, and knives.
 But this has been said by the Blessed One in the ‘advice on the simile of the saw’”:

-"Bhikkhus, even if bandits were to savagely sever you limb by limb with a two-handled saw, anyone who would let his mind be overcome by hatred towards them would not be fulfilling my teaching."
-Therefore, tireless energy will be aroused in me, unwavering mindfulness established; my body shall remain tranquil and undisturbed, my mind concentrated and unified.
+“Bhikkhus, even if bandits were to savagely sever you limb by limb with a two-handled saw, anyone who would let his mind be overcome by hatred towards them would not be fulfilling my teaching.”
+Therefore, tireless energy shall be aroused in me, |unmuddled::without confusion [asammuṭṭha]| |mindfulness::full awareness and recollection of the body, feelings, mind, and mental qualities, observing them clearly with sustained attention, free from craving and distress [sati]| established; my body shall be |tranquil::peaceful, calm [santa]|, |without agitation::without arousal, without excitement [asāraddha]|; my mind |collected::composed, settled [samāhita]| and |unified::one-pointedness, with oneness, integrated, well-composed, concentrated [ekagga]|.
 Let contact with fists, clods, sticks, and knives now disturb this body, for this is indeed the teaching of the Buddhas being practiced by me.

 When that bhikkhu thus recollects the Buddha, the Dhamma, and the Sangha, if equanimity supported by the wholesome does not become established in him, he arouses a sense of urgency thus: “It is indeed a loss for me, not a gain; it is indeed bad for me, not good, that when I thus recollect the Buddha, the Dhamma, and the Sangha, equanimity supported by the wholesome does not become established in me.”
 Just as a daughter-in-law, upon seeing her father-in-law, arouses a sense of urgency to please him, so too, when that bhikkhu recollects the Buddha, the Dhamma, and the Sangha, and equanimity supported by the wholesome does not become established, he arouses a sense of urgency.
 However, if equanimity supported by the wholesome becomes established in him upon such recollection, then he is joyful and satisfied.
 By this, friends, much has been done by that bhikkhu.